trimoyee-g/Adenovirus-Disease-Prediction/README.md

 - Explored and compared various models, including DecisionTreeClassifier, KNN, Logistic Regression, etc.
 - Evaluated models based on accuracy, precision, and recall metrics for comprehensive performance analysis.
 - Identified the most effective model, considering a balance between overall accuracy and sensitivity to true positives.
-- The project contributes to informed decision-making in healthcare.
+- The project contributes to improved decision-making in healthcare.